-Sue: I like this Romana.
-She’s playing it just right, now.
+Sue: I like this version of Romana.
+She’s playing it just right.
 She’s cute and intelligent.

-Meanwhile, Secker, now completely off his tits, commits suicide by walking into the void between the two ships.
+Meanwhile, Secker, who’s completely off his tits, commits suicide by walking into the void between the two ships.

-Sue: When your drug taking starts to interfere with your job, it’s probably time to stop.
+Sue: When your drug-taking interferes with your job, it’s probably time to stop.

-Romana is left to examine the CET machine more closely.
-As she turns a dial, scenes from various planets appear on a large screen on the far wall.
+Romana is left to examine the CET machine more closely, and as she turns a dial, scenes from various planets appear on a large screen on the wall.

 Sue: Haven’t we seen something like this before?
 Monsters stuck in a TV?